MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 The keytab file */etc/security/keytab/nfs.service.keytab* is required.
 It must contain principal for HDFS NFS Gateway.

-The principal must corespond to the valid system user (`auth_to_local` rules provides the mapping).
+The principal must correspond to the valid system user (`auth_to_local` rules provides the mapping).
 This system user will be used also as Hadoop proxy user.
 The default value is 'nfs'.

 Principals needed: